Clashes erupt even as Indonesia delays vote on major legal reforms

 "We are raising our voices again.
 (We) cannot do it just once, because parliament is deaf," read a placard being held up by one protester who had climbed a tree.

-More than 20,000 police and military personnel were deployed to maintain security in the capital on Monday, according to media.
+More than 20,000 police and military personnel were deployed to maintain security in the capital, according to media.

 Students also staged protests in the cities of Yogyakarta and Solo in central Java.